peckjon/github-to-guru/README.md

   - board3
 ```

 **Notes:**

 - You cannot use both the `_DIR` and the `_YAML` way of configuring the same entity type.
 E.g., if you set both `GURU_CARD_DIR` and `GURU_CARD_YAML`, then `GURU_CARD_DIR` will be ignored.
-- Although the ([Guru documentation](https://developer.getguru.com/docs/guru-sync-manual-api)) requires an ExternalId and ExternalUrl for most items, you can choose to omit them here; the action can auto-generate these properties for you.
+- Although the ([Guru documentation](https://developer.getguru.com/docs/guru-sync-manual-api)) requires an ExternalId and ExternalUrl for most items, you can choose to omit them here for **cards** only; the action can auto-generate these properties for you.